MayroseLab/MayroseLab/New_labmates/Cluster introduction.md

 **Connecting to the Cluster**
 ------
-We usually recommend using mobaXterm as a Linux terminal and VS or pycharm to write progrems and debug You can download mobaXterm here - https://mobaxterm.mobatek.net/download.html
+We usually recommend using mobaXterm as a Linux terminal and VS or PyCharm to write progrems and debug

+You can download mobaXterm here - https://mobaxterm.mobatek.net/download.html